 Are you interested to explore innovative methods together with creative professionals?

-Do you work in the cultural & creative industries (CCI) as a designer, artist, musician, writer, filmmaker, performer, architect, photographer, game developer, or in some other creative field
+Do you work in the cultural & creative industries (CCI) as a designer, artist, musician, writer, filmmaker, performer, architect, photographer, game developer, or in some other creative field?

 Read more

-High school students in the city are developing the game around this theme, with the goal of having it ready by 2025.
-At that time, the game will be open to all citizens of Kotka, as well as others who are interested.
+In the city of Kotka, a video game was developed that specifically addressed the issue of energy consumption and encouraged its reduction.
+High school students in the city developed the game around this theme, with the goal of having it ready by 2025.
+At that time, the game was open to all citizens of Kotka, as well as others who were interested.
+Tatu Heinämäki was a visual artist, game designer, and media arts teacher, while Camilla Pentti was a visual communications professional and game designer.

-The goal is to inform and inspire viewers to think about what we can do to promote sustainable development and save energy.
-The videos are created in collaboration with youth groups of various ages in the city of Kotka.
+Banja Media‘s pilot project aimed to produce short, humorous yet informative videos on energy saving, the circular economy, and sustainable development.
+The goal was to inform and inspire viewers to think about what we could do to promote sustainable development and save energy.
+The videos were created in collaboration with youth groups of various ages in the city of Kotka.
+Juha Metso was the director, Mika Roikka was the main illustrator and editor, and Petri Pietiläinen was the screenwriter.